-The typical design of NoSQL data stores consists of a JVM which runs on top of Linux, utilizes the page cache, and uses complex memory allocation strategies to “trick” the JVM garbage collector to avoid stop-the-world pauses.
+The typical design of NoSQL datastores consists of a JVM that runs on top of Linux, utilizes the page cache, and uses complex memory allocation strategies to “trick” the JVM garbage collector to avoid stop-the-world pauses.
 Such a design suffers from sudden latency hiccups, expensive locking, and low throughput due to low processor utilization.

-The Scylla design is based on a modern shared-nothing approach.
-Scylla runs multiple engines, one per core, each with its own memory, CPU and multi-queue NIC.
-We can easily reach one million CQL operations on a single commodity server.
+The Scylla design is based on a modern shared-nothing architecture.
+Scylla’s NoSQL database architecture runs multiple engines, one per core, each with its own memory, CPU and multi-queue NIC.
+We can easily reach millions of CQL operations on a single commodity server.
 In addition, Scylla targets consistent low latency, under one millisecond, for inserts, deletes, and reads.

-Performance improvements enable not just reduction in hardware resources, but also a streamlined development process for architecture, debugging, and DevOps labor.
-Scylla gives you the power to build a data model that fits the application, rather than twisting your data model to fit your NoSQL system.
+Performance improvements enable not just reduction in hardware resources, but also a streamlined development process for NoSQL architecture, debugging, and DevOps labor.
+Scylla gives you the power to build a datamodel that fits the application, rather than twisting your data model to fit your NoSQL systems.

 Complexity slows down development time.
-Scylla’s efficient design means architects eliminate extra tables, external caches, and complex OS-level configuration.
+Scylla’s efficient NoSQL database design means architects eliminate extra tables, external caches, and complex OS-level configuration.

 The hardware that modern workloads run on differs from both the hardware that programming paradigms depend on and the hardware on which current software infrastructure is designed.